 Workability: Machines well, though is difficult to work with hand tools.
 May tear out unless cutters are sharp and has a blunting effect on blades.
 Glues well and holds clear finish or paint well, but staining may result in an uneven effect due to the large color variation between growth rings.

 Fun Fact: Despite the name, Douglas Fir is not actually a fir species.
-It is not even a pine, spruce, or hemlock, instead having its own genus: Pseudotsuga
+It is not a pine, spruce, or hemlock, and instead has its own genus: Pseudotsuga

 , meaning “false hemlock.”
 The species name “menziesii

 ” is from Scottish naturalist Arichibald Menzies, while the common name comes from David Douglas, another Scottish botanist who was the first to introduce the tree into cultivation.

 S4S boards are surfaced on four sides and ready to use.